 Other features that a soundbar can offer that will affect the price include sound modes, advanced optical audio technologies, a built-in subwoofer, more channels, and connectivitiy such as USB and optical RCA.

 The clear dialogue mode in a soundbar is an extra feature that enhances speech.
 Many soundbars with 3 or more channels have the center channel dedicated to this effect.
 The top soundbars will feature some sort of speech improvement.

 This mode is engineered to specifically target hushed speech to make sure you never miss a conversation again.
 The dialogue mode can be found either in the sound mode settings or somewhere on the TV remote.

 Our Top Pick For a Soundbar for Small Room: Yamaha YAS-108

-Our experts have chosen the Yamaha YAS-108 as the best soundbar for a small room.
+Our experts have chosen the YAS-108 with Dolby Digital, DTS formats as the best soundbar for small rooms.
 It has all the features a larger soundbar would have packed into a more compact profile, and for a fraction of the price.

-The YAS-108 has not one, but two subwoofers built-in to produce astounding bass.
+The Yamaha soundbar has not one, but two subwoofers built-in to produce astounding bass.
 The tiny soundbar also boasts of Clear Voice enhancement for all speech to fine-tune every audible note.
-Not to mention, the YAS-108 is equipped with DTS Virtual: X Virtual 3D surround sound for a full movie theater experience.
+Not to mention, the YAS-108 is equipped with DTS Virtual: X Virtual 3D for a full movie theater experience.

-Bluetooth streaming is available in the YAS-108.
-The soundbar has a very easy setup with HDMI and digital connections available.
+Bluetooth streaming is available in this model.
+The soundbar has a very easy setup with HDMI ports and digital connections.
 To make things easier, the soundbar also has indicator lights, so you’ll never have to guess its status.